OpenFn/docs/docs/cli.md

 ### 1. Getting started with the CLI

-@openfn/cli is a new devtools CLI for running openfn jobs.
+@openfn/cli is a new CLI for running openfn jobs.
 To get started, Make sure everything works by running the built-in test job:

 ```
 openfn test